-[A] Plan Category [B] Number of securities to be issued upon exercise of outstanding options, warrants and rights (Note 1) [C] Weighted-average price of outstanding options, warrants and rights (Note 2) [D] Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Column [B]) (Note 3) Equity compensation plans approved by security 31,538,000 \$36.67 32,278,000 holders
+[A] Plan Category [B] Number of securities to be issued upon exercise of outstanding options, warrants and rights (Note 1) [C] Weighted-average price of outstanding options, warrants and rights (Note 2) [D] Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Column [B]) (Note 3) Equity compensation plans approved by security 31,538,000 \$36.67 32,278,000

-Balance includes stock options, unvested performance shares, and unvested restricted shares that were granted under the Exelon LTIP or predecessor company plans and shares awarded under Balance includes stock options, unvested performance shares, and unvested restricted shares that were granted inder the Exelon LTP of predecessor company plans and shares awarded inder those plans and deferred into the stock deferral plan, as well as deferred stock units granted to directors as part of their compensation.
+Balance includes stock options, unvested performance shares, and unvested restricted shares that were granted under the Exelon LTIP or predecessor company plans and shares awarded under those plans and deferred into the stock deferral plan, as well as deferred stock units granted to directors as part of their compensation.
 For performance shares and performance share transition awards granted in 2013 and 2014, the total includes the maximum number of shares that could be granted, if performance, total shareholder return modifier, and individual performance multipliers were all at maximum, a total of 7,138,000 shares.
 At target, the number of securities to be issued for such awards is 3,753,000.
-The deferred stock units granted to directors includes 284,000 shares to be issued upon the conversion of deferred stock units awarded to members of the Exelon board of directors, and 98,000 shares to be issued upon the conversion of stock units held by members of the Exelon board of directors that were earned under a legacy Constellation Energy Group plan.
-Conversion of stock units to shares will occur after the director terminates service to the Exelon board or the board of any of its subsidiary companies.
+The deferred stock units granted to directors includes 284,000 shares to be issued upon the conversion of deferred stock units awarded to members of the Exelon board of directors that were earned under a legacy Constellation Energy Group plan.
+Conversion of stock units to shares will occur after the director terminates service to the Exelon board of the board of any of its subsidiary companies.
 See Note 19-Common Stock of the Combined Notes to Consolidated Financial Statements included in Exelon's 2014 Annual Report on Form 10-K for additional information about the material features of the plans.

 Includes outstanding restricted stock units and performance shares that can be exercised for no consideration.
 Without such instruments, the weighted-average price of outstanding options, warrants and rights shown in column [C] would be \$46.81.
-(2)

-(3) Includes 23.460.000 shares available for issuance from the company's employee stock purchase plan.
+(3) Includes 23,460,000 shares available for issuance from the company's employee stock purchase plan.